 |Action||Probably mechanical, with some pnuematics|

 St. Peter’s Anglican Church, West Point, originally established as a seamen’s mission, was built in 1871-72.
+The church was designed and built by the firm, Wilson & Salway, later much better known as Palmer & Turner, a major architectural and engineering firm in Asia.
 In 1908 a II/13 organ was installed by Henry Speechly and Sons, built to a design by a Mr. H.L.
 Stringer.
 The dedicatory recital on HKG1908 was played on 6 February by Denman Fuller, organist of St. John’s Cathedral.

 The specs were:

 Piccolo Harmonic 2ꞌ

 Lieblich Gedact 8ꞌ